UOB PRVI Miles Card—MoneySmart Review 2026

 Here are a few other air miles cards to consider:

-DBS Altitude Card: Up to $1 = 10 miles conversion rate on travel bookings and overseas spending.
+DBS Altitude Card: Earn 2.2 miles per S$1 on overseas spend and up to 1.3 miles per S$1 on local spend.
 Miles never expire, so this can be a good option if you don’t spend much.

 DBS logo